Richard Woodville, 1st Earl Rivers: Military career

 Woodville was a captain in 1429, served in France in 1433 and was a knight of the regent Duke of Bedford in 1435.
 He was at Gerberoy in 1435 and served under William de la Pole, Duke of Suffolk, in 1435–36.
-He then fought under Somerset and Shrewsbury in 1439 and the Duke of York in 1441–42, when he was made captain of Alençon and knight banneret.
+He then fought under the Duke of Somerset and the Earl of Shrewsbury in 1439 and the Duke of York in 1441–42, when he was made captain of Alençon and knight banneret.

-Woodville was created Baron Rivers by Henry VI on 9 May 1448.
+Woodville was created Baron Rivers by King Henry VI on 9 May 1448.
 Two years later, as Sir Richard, he was invested as a Knight of the Garter in 1450.
 He was appointed seneschal of Gascony in 1450 (but failed to reach it before its fall) then lieutenant of Calais in 1454–55.
 He was appointed Warden of the Cinque Ports in 1459 to defend Kent against invasion by the Yorkist earls (but was captured at Sandwich).

 In the Wars of the Roses, he was initially a Lancastrian, but he became a Yorkist when he thought that the Lancastrian cause was lost.
 He reconciled himself to the victorious Edward IV, his future son-in-law.
-On 1 May 1464, Edward married Rivers' daughter Elizabeth, widow of Sir John Grey of Groby.
-Richard was created Earl Rivers in 1466, appointed Lord Treasurer in March 1466 and Constable of England on 24 August 1467.
+On 1 May 1464, Edward married Rivers' daughter Elizabeth, widow of Lancastrian knight Sir John Grey.
+Richard Woodville was created Earl Rivers in 1466, appointed Lord Treasurer in March 1466 and Constable of England on 24 August 1467.

 Later career

 The power of this new family was very distasteful to the old baronial party, and especially so to the Earl of Warwick.
 Rivers was regarded as a social upstart, and in an ironical episode, his future son-in-law in 1460, while accepting his submission, had rebuked him for daring, given his lowly birth, to fight against the House of York.
 The Privy Council, in its horrified response to the King's marriage, said bluntly that Richard Woodville's low social standing in itself meant that the King must surely know "that Elizabeth was not the wife for him".
 Early in 1468, the Rivers estates were plundered by Warwick's partisans, and the open war of the following year was aimed at destroying the Woodvilles.
-After the Yorkist defeat at the Battle of Edgecote on 26 July 1469, Rivers and his second son John were taken prisoners at Chepstow.
+After the Yorkist defeat at the Battle of Edgecote on 26 July 1469, Rivers and his third son John were taken prisoners at Chepstow.
 Following a hasty show trial, they were beheaded at Kenilworth on 12 August 1469.

-Richard Woodville's eldest son Anthony succeeded him in the earldom.
+Richard Woodville's eldest surviving son Anthony succeeded him in the earldom.

 Lord Rivers had a large family.
-His third son, Lionel (d.
+His fourth son, Lionel (d.
 1484) became the Bishop of Salisbury.
-All his daughters made great marriages: Catherine Woodville, his eighth daughter, was the wife of Henry Stafford, 2nd Duke of Buckingham.
+All his daughters made great marriages: Katherine Woodville, his eighth daughter, was the wife of Henry Stafford, 2nd Duke of Buckingham.

 "Woodville" is the modern spelling of the name: in their own time "Wydeville", "Wydville" and other variants were used.

 Issue

-Richard and Jacquetta had 15 children:
+Richard and Jacquetta had 14 children: